 In just one night, two of the most popular live-streamers in China netted $120 million each during a live stream for the 2020 “Singles Day” eCommerce event.

-Is live video shopping the future of eCommerce?
+Is live streaming shopping the future of eCommerce?

 It seems like online retail is moving in that direction.

-In this article, we’ll look at how live video shopping works and quickly review two leading platforms available on the market today, plus an example.
+In this article, we’ll look at how live streaming in eCommerce works and quickly review two leading platforms available on the market today, plus an example.

 A multi-billion dollar market

-According to Bambuser, one in every 5 online sales in China is already made through live video shopping.
+According to Bambuser, one in every 5 online sales in China is already made through live livestream eCommerce / video shopping.
 The format is now a key component in the world’s largest eCommerce economy.
 China is estimated to make $672 billion in eCommerce sales every year.

-And the US, the second leading eCommerce market with estimated annual sales of $340 billion, is just beginning to jump on the video shopping bandwagon.
+And the US, the second leading eCommerce market with estimated annual sales of $340 billion, is just beginning to jump on the livestream eCommerce / video shopping bandwagon.
 But the projection is that by 2023, the US livestreaming market is going to double and reach $25 billion.

 It should be easy to see opportunities in these numbers.